Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Natural_Language_Generation/2018-09-21-GhostWriter_Using_an_LSTM_for_Automatic_Rap_Lyric_Generation.md

   - "/img/Image/BigImages/sanfrancisco.jpg" : "San Francisco, CA (2016)"
 ---

-This paper's title is [GhostWriter: Using an LSTM for Automatic Rap Lyric Generation, Peter Potash et al.(2015)](http://www.aclweb.org/anthology/D15-1221) from EMNLP 2015
+This paper's title is [GhostWriter: Using an LSTM for Automatic Rap Lyric Generation.
+Potash et al. EMNLP 2015](http://www.aclweb.org/anthology/D15-1221) from EMNLP 2015

 The model from this paper focus on generation of rap lyrics. the goal of Ghost Writer is to produce a system that can take a given artist's lyrics and generate similar yet unique lyrics.